Taking care of your first ant colony!

 Setup with the starter set

-First you can connect the colony to the test tube outside world.
-You can do this by folding half the cotton pad in half lengthwise and rolling it around the end of the piece of tubing, then push the piece of tubing with the cotton pad rolled around it. in the test tube.
-Then you can connect the colony to the outside world, in the outside world, the colony can collect food and take away their waste.
+First, you can connect the colony to the test tube outside.
+You can do this by folding the cotton pad in half lengthwise and wrapping it around the end of the piece of tubing.
+Then, push the piece of tubing with the wrapped cotton pad into the test tube.
+You can then connect the colony to the outside world.
+In the outside world, the colony can collect nutrients and dispose of its waste.

 If necessary, apply a thin layer of anti-escape agent along the top edge of the outer chamber.
 This will allow you to open the lid at any time without any unexpected escapes.
 Note that this agent needs to dry (it will turn slightly white) before connecting it to the colony.